itsoli/crunch/README.md

 This release contains the source code and projects for three simple example projects:

-crn_examples.2010.sln is a Visual Studio 2010 (VC10) solution file
+crn_examples.sln is a Visual Studio 2019 (VC10) solution file
 containing projects for Win32 and x64. crnlib itself also builds with VS2005, VS2008, and gcc 4.5.0 (TDM GCC+MinGW).
 A codeblocks 10.05
 workspace and project file is also included, but compiling crnlib this